noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 outrageous being like an Evil God...
 How much grief did Alice’s heart have experienced, having to see their deaths...

-[...
-I... thought of myself as “invincible”.
+[...I... thought of myself as “invincible”.
 As long as I have people to protect on my back, my heart will never be broken.
 That I can be as strong as I want, and I can beat even the mightiest of opponents...
 And it certainly was true.]